Julian Ahmataj

-Julian Ahmataj (born 24 May 1979) is an Albanian football coach and a former player who is the manager of the Albania national under-19 team.
+Julian Ahmataj (born 24 May 1979) is an Albanian football coach and a former player who is the current manager of Skënderbeu.
 He usually played on the left side of the defence or the midfield but could also play in the centre as both a defender and a midfielder.

 Flamurtari

 He was released by the Flamurtari chairman Shpëtim Gjika on 19 July 2011, along with three other main players, Daniel Xhafaj, Sebino Plaku and Bledar Devolli.